opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Additional options will only adjust the relevant portions of your template.
   Templates are not validated for correctness, so the user should ensure that they are correct.

+**--vm-hypervisor-path**=PATH
+  Specifies the path to the hypervisor binary that manages the container virtual machine.

 **--windows-devices**=[]
   Specifies devices that MUST be available in the container.